The above video is 4:57 minutes long.

 Michele:Absolutely and I think that that is something that’s really significant that people have to realize because we have in our clinical practice where we see thousands of patients a week or talk to thousands of patients.
 We’ve got lots of slim people what I call slender rosters.

-These people aren’t necessarily overweight or obese and then all of a sudden you do their blood pathology and you look at their insulin or you look at their fasting insulin or their blood glucose and you say, “Wait a minute, what is going on with this person?”
+These people aren’t necessarily overweight or obese and then all of a sudden you do their blood pathology and you look at their hormones or you look at their fasting blood glucose and you say, “Wait a minute, what is going on with this person?”

 The good news about nutrition and wellness is that we can change that.
 Sure we’ll take a little bit of time to get the adrenal glands rested and re-nurtured but we can do this.